Safety & Security

 Over the past decade, significant improvements have been made to enhance security, thanks to our strong partnerships, the community’s investment in our schools, and a strategic plan that is student-centered.

-We are grateful for the overwhelming support of the greater Rochester community, which enabled us to make an investment through recent bond and sinking fund programs to enhance safety and security districtwide—a priority in the RCS strategic plan.
+Thanks to the overwhelming support of the greater Rochester community, the district was able to make a significant investment through recent bond and sinking fund programs to enhance safety and school security districtwide—a priority outlined in the RCS strategic plan.

 Today, main building entrances across the district have two sets of vestibule doors, along with a door to the office that provides staff with a better visitor verification system and building lockdown capabilities.
 More than 1,500 video surveillance cameras have been installed in the schools and on buses.
+(A decade ago, the district had a total of six video cameras for the entire district.)
 Locks that latch from the interior side of the classroom door have been added, and an updated districtwide telephone system, radio, and PA system ensure proper notification and warning during an emergency.
-The Dr. John M. Schultz Educational Campus received a 30,000 sq. ft. addition to provide a high-quality, supportive learning environment for ATPS and RACE students.
-And preschool programs were integrated into our school buildings following significant renovations to elementary structures.
+Preschool programs have also been integrated into elementary school buildings to ensure the safest learning environment possible.

-Each school within our district has a designated Critical Incident Team that includes administrators, teachers, counselors, secretaries, support staff, and security personnel.
-These teams assist during emergency situations; discuss building safety and security; and provide support when carrying out yearly mandated drills.
+As part of its commitment to ongoing, comprehensive training, each school within the Rochester Community School District has a designated Critical Incident Team that includes administrators, teachers, counselors, secretaries, support staff, and security personnel.
+These teams assist during emergency situations; discuss building safety and security; and provide support when carrying out yearly mandated drills (five fire drills, three lockdown drills, and two severe weather drills).

-Our law enforcement partners support staff training opportunities for multiple scenarios, which include: medical emergencies, lockdown/shelter in place, aggressive intruder, fire/evacuation, natural disasters and weather-related emergencies.
-They also assist our school nurse to ensure personnel are trained in CPR/AED and EpiPen use, as well as the use of tourniquets, which aligns with the American College of Surgeons Stop the Bleed® program.
+Law enforcement partners support staff training opportunities for multiple scenarios, which include: medical emergencies, lockdown/shelter in place, aggressive intruder, fire/evacuation, natural disasters and weather-related emergencies.
+They also assist the district’s school nurse to ensure personnel are trained in CPR/AED and EpiPen use, as well as the use of tourniquets, which aligns with the American College of Surgeons Stop the Bleed® program.

 - How does the district enhance school security for students, staff and guests?